 Ms Patel can withdraw a maximum of Rs.
-125,000 since 50% of such balance at the end of the 4th year is lower of the two options.
+125,000 since 50% of the such balance at the end of the 4th year is lower of the two options.

 An account holder can also prematurely close his/her Central Bank PPF account after completion of 5 years in the following cases –

 Individuals must provide relevant documents to support their claim to the concerned authority as well when applying for premature closure.
-Also, with early closure, such account holders receive 1% less interest rate than what is prevailing.
+Also, with early closure, such account holders receive a 1% less interest rate than what is prevailing.